Renee Tsolis, Ph.D.

 - Maarten de Jong, Ph.D., Postdoc, UT Southwestern Medical Center

-- Vidya Atluri, MD, Ph.D., Infectious Diseases Fellow, Albert Einstein University
+- Vidya Atluri, MD, Ph.D., Infectious Diseases Fellow, University of Washington

 - Teane M.A.
 Silva, DVM, Ph.D., Assistant Professor, Instituto Federal Catarinense, Santa Catarina, Brazil